odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/user-interfaces/ecosystem-ui/ecosystem-ui-start.md

 Note that

-* only the additional relationship was added
+* only the additional relationship was added (existing content is augmented, not replaced).
 * you can press <button>Undo</button> to undo the last traversal
 * you can press <button>History</button> to see the history.
-* by default later content is added down the canvas with the **timed based** layout.
+* by default later content is added down the canvas with the **Time-based** layout.
 You can toggle the layout to Proximity-based; to see a layout based on proximity only.
 * Nodes on the canvas can be dragged and pinned.
 * There is an **Enterprise** flag, when not set, only entities in a particular repository are shown, otherwise an enterprise view is used.